Gone are the days when web digital site owners only earned through affiliate revenue and advertising.

 Aside from offering blog solutions, you can also use it for its other roles that fit best with limitless numbers of plugins.

-When it comes to membership websites, you can pick from many plugins available.
+When it comes to membership web digital sites, you can pick from many plugins available.
 The example above using MemberPress is only for example.

 You can pick other plugin options with a set of features that fit your preferences.

 Most WordPress plugins install and activate the same way.
 All you need to do is know your way around it.